.

 Challenging Hike on the Old Koshu Kaido

 The frightfully named Mt.
 Sasagogangaharasuriyama is one of three ‘Gangaharasuriyama’s’ in Yamanashi Prefecture.
 Albeit, it’s three letters shy of lengthier Mt.
 Ushiokuno-gangaharasuriyama 牛奥ノ雁ヶ腹摺山 (that claims the longest mountain name in Japan).
 While somewhat lower than neighbouring Mt.
 Takigoyama its hillsides are precipitous and made for a challenging journey along the old Koshu Kaido 甲州街道 that once connected Edo (Tokyo) and Kai Province (Yamanashi Prefecture).
 These days, there are three tunnels buried deep beneath the mountain that do the hard work of moving goods and people.
 The view of the Southern Alps and Mount Fuji from the adjoining summit of Mt.
-Oboyama is particularly good, as is the view of the Kofu Basin to the west.
+Oboyama is quite good, as is the view of the Kofu Basin to the west.

 It must be said, that this hike isn’t particularly beginner-friendly with fixed chains and the potential for getting lost approaching Ojika-toge.
 It is best to climb Mt.
 Takigoyama and Mt.
 Honjagamaru first before tackling this one.
 Looping counter-clockwise back to Sasago Station is one way to reduce the difficulty, however.